Inkimar/media-docker/README.md

 ###Directories

-1. './srv/deployments/', check here to see if the artifact was deployed or not ( if successful the file 'mediaserver.ear.deployed' is created )
-2. './srv/log/', contains wildfly's 'server.log(s)'
+1. './srv/log/', contains wildfly's 'server.log(s)'
-3. './srv/media/', mediafiles are stored here
+2. './srv/media/', mediafiles are stored here
-4. './srv/releases/', the artifact (ear-file) is stored here + the mysql-dump-file

 For other available actions, please see the Makefile